prajwalbkumar/bnb-public-blog/content/+ Encounters/Idea for Software.md

 [[Ghost on Obsidian]] - Have Obsidian with a Ghost Publishing Platform

 [[An Open Source  Tool Like pyRevit that let's you run Artificial Intelligence Model inside Revit]]

+[[A Powerful Assembly Code - UNICLASS - Basic Estimation and Takeoff - TOOL]